wp-plugins/ciusan-restrict-widget/Readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `ciusan-restrict-widget` folder to the `/wp-content/plugins/` directory
+1. Upload 'ciusan-restrict-widget' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the `Plugins` menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to widget then drag and drop the `Restrict Widget Ciusan` widget.

 == Screenshots ==